 Contributions or benefits must not discriminate.

 Under the plan, contributions or benefits must not discriminate in favor of highly compensated employees.
-Generally, employees with compensation of $120,000 or more from the employer in the prior year are considered highly compensated for 2015, 2016, 2017, and 2018 (subject to cost-of-living adjustments).
+Generally, employees with compensation of $125,000 or more from the employer in the prior year are considered highly compensated for 2019 ($120,000 for 2015, 2016, 2017 and 2018, subject to cost-of-living adjustments).
 In order to satisfy this requirement with regard to elective deferrals and employer matching contributions, 401(k) plans may provide (safe harbor) minimum employer contributions or meet the Actual Deferral Percentage and Actual Contribution Percentage tests.

 Contributions and allocations are limited.